New York Smells: A Large Multimodal Dataset for Olfaction: Introduction

 \section{Introduction}

 Olfaction---the sense of smell---is a key way that animals, and to a lesser extent humans, perceive the world.
 Yet, this rich ``chemical world'', central to the sensory experience of many species, is largely imperceptible to machines.
 This is in contrast to sight, sound, and touch, where advances in machine learning, particularly unsupervised and multimodal learning, have led to rapid improvements in machine abilities.
 One of the major obstacles to applying this approach to olfaction is the lack of suitable data.
 Existing olfaction datasets have largely been based on perceptual descriptors, rather than the raw outputs of olfactory sensors, or are captured in lab settings.
 Unlike audio and touch~\cite{chen2020vggsound,yang2022touch,girdhar2023imagebind}, existing olfactory datasets are not paired with vision (or other sensory modalities), making it difficult to link olfaction to the representations of other modalities.

-\looseness=-1 In this paper, we address this problem by creating {\em {\datasetname}}, a large in-the-wild dataset of paired vision and olfaction.
-We visited dozens of indoor and outdoor scenes in New York City, such as parks, gyms, dining halls, libraries, and streets.
-We walked through each scene and recorded naturally synchronized images and smells of their odorant objects (Fig.~\ref{fig:teaser}a).
+In this paper, we introduce {\em {\datasetname}}, a large in-the-wild dataset of paired vision and olfaction.
+We visited dozens of indoor and outdoor scenes, such as parks, gyms, dining halls, libraries, and streets.
+We walked through each scene and recorded naturally synchronized images and smells of their odorant objects.
 To supplement this data, we also record a suite of other sensors: RGB-D, temperature, humidity, and volatile organic compound (VOC) concentration.
-Our dataset (Fig.~\ref{fig:dataset}), which contains $7000$ olfactory-visual samples from $3500$ objects, is significantly larger and more diverse than other olfactory datasets.
-For example, this is $70 \times$ as many distinct objects as the lab-collected concurrent work of~\citet{Feng2025}.
+Our dataset, which contains $7000$ olfactory-visual samples from $3500$ objects, is significantly larger and more diverse than other olfactory datasets.
+It contains $70 \times$ as many distinct objects as the contemporaneous {\em lab-collected}, single-modality dataset of Feng et al.~\cite{Feng2025}, the most similar work to ours.

-We use our dataset's visual signals to establish a benchmark for in-the-wild smell perception.
-First, we propose a smell-to-image retrieval task that evaluates the ability of a model to establish cross-modal visual-olfactory associations (Fig.~\ref{fig:teaser}c).
-Second, we obtain pseudolabels for odorant objects, materials, and scenes, which we use to define corresponding category recognition tasks (Fig.~\ref{fig:teaser}d).
-Finally, we evaluate fine-grained recognition by proposing a benchmark for grass species recognition (Fig.~\ref{fig:teaser}e).